-If this message appears on the device LCD or in the 3G Network Update Available or Software Update Available alert windows (after you've attempted the update):
+If this message appears on the device LCD or in the Software Update Available alert window (after you've attempted the update):

 1. Make sure your device is connected to the AC charger or computer through the micro-USB cable.